rollthecloudinc/quell/README.md

 ## Modern MVVM

-In modern browser based applications a middle man is used to communicate with a database and/or services in the cloud.
+With the advent of rest apis and advances in JavaScript came the ability to run complete applications in the browser reliably.
+No more a server was necessary to render html only to serve data via a rest api.
+To facilitate this modern applications require middle man is used to communicate with a database and/or services in the cloud.

 ```mermaid
 flowchart TD